bhbmaster/rhood/README.md

 **NOTE:** To get any information out of rhood, you must at least use --all-info.
 Without it, its only useful to be played with interactively (see Playground).

 **NOTE OF PROFIT CALCULATION:** Net Profits are calculated by subtracting the sum of the buy from the sells, then adding the open positions value.
 The open position values are calculated by multiplying current help quantity by the current ask_price (which is always changing).
 Therefore, if a stock, crypto or option is open then we are only getting an estimate of the profit by assuming we also sell the entire stock right now.
 If a symbol is currently closed (no quantity is held), then open position value can be ignored as its just 0.
 The term symbol refers to stocks, crypto coins, and options.
+Then dividend profit is calculated by summing all paid dividends.
+Total profit is the sum of dividend profits and net profits.

 ```
-Net Profit For Symbol = (Sum of Sells) - (Sum of Buys) + (Open Position Value)
+Net Profit For Symbol = (Sum of filled Sells) - (Sum of filled Buys) + (Open Position Value)
+Dividends = (Sum of all paid dividends)
-Total Profit = (Sum of all Net Profits from all symbols)
+Total Profit = (Sum of all Net Profits from all symbols) + (Dividends)
 ```

 ## ONLY GETTING PROFILE INFORMATION OR FINANCIAL INFORMATION